Bylaws as revised 17 October 2017.

 This Association is not for the profit of any individual member.
 It is

-Washington and apply for its Internal Revenue Service designation as a non-profit organization.
+with the Internal Revenue Service as a non-profit 501c (3) designated organization.

 ARTICLE II - PURPOSE